 With real-time threat detection and response, Sentinel is an emerging option for organizations looking for end-to-end security solutions and better threat response capabilities across cloud and on-premises data environments.

-What can Azure Sentinel do?
+What can Microsoft Sentinel do?

-Azure Sentinel provides intelligent security analytics for security teams and helps them deal with the increasing volume of alerts and complex attacks.
+Microsoft Sentinel provides intelligent security analytics for security teams and helps them deal with the increasing volume of alerts and complex attacks.

 ✔️ Collect: Data can be collected from different sources including applications, users, systems, on-premises and across multi-cloud infrastructure.